MeirBenYair/Corona-Project/README.md

 ## SSIS ETL
 ##### The SSIS project takes live data on covid 19,through Python script and uploads them to DHW.
-It contains the files from above.
-You can download the SSIS file and open it on your own computer.

-## Steps in project execution
+#### Steps in project execution

-### Step number one:
+### Extraction :
-Build the three files in Python script.
+The first step is: to Build three files in Python script, of Conformed,deaths and Recovered.And arrange the data and add a column named Status.

+### Transformation :
+To be sure that no double information was entered, I used a lookap component that passes only the new Corona information to the destination.

+### Loading:
+For this stage I built a new database.
+And three tables.
+And there I load the information from ssis.
+### Schedule:

 ## Contact info